 ERIK NOONAN was born in Los Angeles in 1974, and lives in San Francisco.
 A graduate of the New College of California, he teaches at Woodside International School.
 His poems have appeared in diverse journals and magazines.

 CRAIG SANTOS PEREZ, a native Chamoru from the Pacific Island of Guahan (Guam), is the co-founder of Achiote Press and author of two poetry books: from unincorporated territory [hacha] (Tinfish Press, 2008) and from unincorporated territory [saina] (Omnidawn Publishing, 2010).
 He received the Poets & Writers California Writer’s Exchange Award in 2010.
-He earned an MFA from the University of San Francisco and is currently a Ph.D. candidate in Comparative Ethnic Studies at the University of California, Berkeley.
+He earned an MFA from the University of San Francisco and a Ph.D. in Comparative Ethnic Studies from the University of California, Berkeley.

 BARBARA JANE REYES was born in Manila, Philippines, and raised in the San Francisco Bay Area.
 She received her BA in Ethnic Studies at UC Berkeley and her MFA at San Francisco State University.
 She is the author of Gravities of Center (Arkipelago Books, 2003) and Poeta en San Francisco (Tinfish Press, 2005), which received the James Laughlin Award of the Academy of American Poets.
 Her third book, entitled Diwata, was published by BOA Editions, Ltd. in 2010.
 Her chapbooks, Easter Sunday (2008), Cherry (2008), and West Oakland Sutra for the AK-47 Shooter at 3:00 AM and other Oakland poems (2008) are published by Ypolita Press, Portable Press at Yo-Yo Labs, and Deep Oakland Editions, respectively.
 Her poetry, essays, and reviews have appeared in Latino Poetry Review, New American Writing, North American Review, Notre Dame Review, XCP: Cross Cultural Poetics, among others.
 She has taught Creative Writing at Mills College, and Philippine Studies at University of San Francisco.
 She lives with her husband, poet Oscar Bermeo, in Oakland.